Get,

 Emotional stress can increase acid production in the stomach, aggravating gastroesophageal reflux disease (GERD).
 In people with GERD, the lower esophageal sphincter muscle (which acts as a door between the stomach and the esophagus) doesn’t work properly stress can increase the heartburn.

 Dr. M.G.
-Kartheeka, MBBS, MD
+Kartheeka, MBBS, MD(Pediatrics)

-What is acidity?
+What is Acidity?

 Acidity, also known as acid reflux, occurs when the gastric juices mostly gastric acid from your stomach escape back to the food pipe.
-When the gastric acid produced in your stomach is present in your food pipe or oesophagus, it irritates the lining of the food pipe causing various symptoms like heartburn, nausea, etc.
+When the gastric acid produced in your stomach is present in your food pipe or esophagus, it irritates the lining of the food pipe causing various symptoms like heartburn, nausea, etc.

 Common symptoms of acidity include –